About CAPE

 Sponsoring meetings to enable representatives of CAPE member organizations to communicate directly with members of Congress and other policymakers.

-Working with the state CAPE network to achieve CAPE’s goals at the state and local levels.
+Working with the State CAPE Network to achieve CAPE’s goals at the state and local levels.

 Publishing Outlook (a monthly newsletter), periodic issue papers, resource documents, news releases and e-mail updates on public policy issues.